 I’m thinking your presence would help minimize the spread of said crappy ideas, hehe!”
 [Citing my email]

 My speaking engagement policies are clearly outlined in my site; i.e., I speak for free at non-for-profit events.

-However, I don’t speak for free at for profit events.
+However, I don’t speak for free at for-profit events.
 The only three for-profit marketing conferences I attended outside Puerto Rico were because the organizers generously supported my presentations (travel & hotel).
 These were Jupitermedia’s SES (NY 2005 and San Jose, 2005) and OJOBuscador Congress, Madrid, Spain 2007.

 I prefer to spend the limited time I have to teach graduate courses on IR, and mentoring graduate students and their thesis work.

-With these duties, writing my IR Newsletter, acting as peer reviewers of scientific journals and serving as program committee member of W3C’s AIRWeb Workshops, I simply don’t have the time for marketing conferences, nor do I like these when presenting “experts” are not so.
+With these duties, writing my IR Newsletter, acting as peer reviewers of scientific journals and serving as a program committee member of W3C’s AIRWeb Workshops, I simply don’t have the time for marketing conferences, nor do I like these when presenting “experts” are not so.

 As for debating ideas in the open, that’s why I have the IR Thoughts blog: to debunk SEO Snakeoil.
 The blog is also used to contact students taking my graduate courses.

 BTW: I am teaching a new graduate course on Web Spam wherein SEO Snakeoil Myths and case studies of these will be dissected.
 The syllabus is announced at